Project Summary

 Findings

 This novel bead-free QD-facilitated detection method demonstrated a high fluorescence strength compared to traditional IMS methods when the target cell concentration were equal.
-This indicated that the bead-free method have high sensitivity for cell detection.
-This detection method was applied to pure cultures, it detected as low as 10 CFU/ml target pure culture and 106 CFU/g E. coli O157:H7 and Salmonella from ground beef simultaneously.
+This indicated that the bead-free method has a high sensitivity for cell detection.
+This detection method was applied to pure cultures; it detected as low as 10 CFU/mL target pure culture and 106 CFU/g E. coli O157:H7 and Salmonella from ground beef simultaneously.
 With the incorporation of a 24-h enrichment step, this method can detect as low as 10 CFU/g Salmonella cells from artificially contaminated beef.

 Implications